alex-piccione/learning.Docker/examples/nginx api devops/README.md

 ## How to setup local environment

-Api server use secrets from a configuration file.
+Api server uses secrets from a configuration file.
 The configuration file path and server port is passed through Environment variables, see _api service/config.js_.

 Go to local root path.